pgilad/check-constants/readme.md

 Default: `[0, 1]`

-What numbers should be ignored.
+Strings and numbers to ignore

 ### file